tpm2-software/tpm2-tools/man/tpm2_quote.1.md

   * **-L**, **--sel-list**=_PCR\_SELECTION\_LIST_:

-    The list of pcr banks and selected PCRs' ids for each bank.
+    The list of PCR banks and selected PCRs' ids for each bank.
     _PCR\_SELECTION\_LIST_ values should follow the
-    pcr bank specifiers standards, see section "PCR Bank Specifiers".
+    PCR bank specifiers standards, see section "PCR Bank Specifiers".

     Also see **NOTES** section below.